 The woman in the mirror has a better sense of humor than I do.
 This is because she does not need to depart to go into the world.
 She controls what is behind her and in front of her.
 Her wounds are my wounds.
 Her wrinkles are the selfsame wrinkles that fail to respond to the expensive face cream my sister sent me for my birthday.
 A gentle hint that my apparent age reveals her age, 4 years older.

 There is a mirror in my house where my Grandmother cannot find me—a full-length miracle mirror where the one looking back at me is a woman in her 40’s, just barely overweight.
-She is my grandmother, stretched out –lengthened and diminished in width.
-It is the sort of mirror that used to be seen in fancy dress shops that encouraged women to buy and buy.
+She is my grandmother, stretched out—lengthened and diminished in width.
+It is the sort of mirror that was once seen in fancy dress shops that encouraged women to buy and buy.
 Like The Hollywood shop from fifty years ago, now long abandoned, shuttered and replaced by a Radio Shack…but whose charms can still lull me into a luxurious feeling that all is well.
 I am as I should be.